tuturto/pyherc/readme.txt

 Some tiles, in Dungeon Odyssey "Xerathul's Revenge" module have been drawn by Henk Brouwer.

+Some graphics is from http://game-icons.net/

 Background of the main menu from: <http://stock-background-texture.com/>

-PGU was originally developed by Phil Hassey and is now being maintained by Peter Rogers.

 Music score
 -----------